 In relation to Mr Clarke, if special leave is granted ASIC will not seek to appeal against the Full Court’s decision setting aside the orders that Justice Murphy made against Mr Clarke personally.
 Its proposed appeal relates only to those parts of the Full Court’s orders made in Mr Clarke's case that apply to the other directors and APCHL.

 ASIC's application to the High Court for special leave to appeal was heard on 18 May 2018 in Sydney.
 On this date, ASIC was granted leave to appeal to the High Court.
-The appeal will be heard on 17 and 18 October 2018 in the High Court in Canberra before Kiefel CJ, Bell J, Gageler J, Keane J and Edelman J. The Court has reserved its decision.
+The appeals were heard on 17 and 18 October 2018 in the High Court in Canberra before Kiefel CJ, Bell J, Gageler J, Keane J and Edelman J. The Court has reserved its decision.

 Summary of ASIC's proceedings